 ISTPs, with their inferior Fe, often struggle with understanding and expressing their emotions outwardly.
 Since Fe is their least developed function, ISTPs might find it challenging to articulate their feelings or to engage in emotional exchanges that require empathy or emotional validation.
 As a result, they might appear detached or indifferent in emotional situations, preferring to solve problems with logic rather than addressing the emotional aspects directly.
 When they do express emotions, it can be in a somewhat awkward or unrefined manner, as they are not as naturally attuned to the emotional needs of others or themselves.

-ISFPs, on the other hand, have a well-developed auxiliary Fi, which gives them a strong internal compass of values and emotions.
+ISFPs, on the other hand, have a well-developed dominant Fi, which grants them a strong internal compass of values and emotions.
 Fi allows ISFPs to deeply understand and process their own feelings, making them more in tune with their inner emotional value-system.
 They are typically more comfortable expressing their feelings in a way that is true to their personal values, though this expression is often private and subtle.
 ISFPs might not always share what they feel openly with others, but they are very aware of their emotional states and are guided by a desire to stay true to what feels right for them.

 In a relationship, this distinction can lead to challenges in emotional communication.
 ISTPs may struggle to connect on an emotional level due to their less-developed Fe, while ISFPs might feel the need for more emotional depth and authenticity in the relationship, driven by their Fi.
 Understanding and respecting these differences is key for both types to navigate their emotional orientations.